rixx/books.rixx.de/data/reviews/michele-tracy-berger/nussia/index.md

 I'm just not one for exchange student stories.
 Nussia
 is a short story that describes the first alien exchange student, who comes to a black family in the Bronx.
-The writing felt very uneven, and the plot a bit directionless, so even though the idea is nice, the story didn't capture me at all.
+The writing felt very uneven, and the plot directionless, so even though the idea is nice, the story didn't capture me at all.